 The terms epidemiology and public health are often used synonymously.
 A focus on epidemiology will require students to examine the patterns of cause and effect that impact public health outcomes.

-This list of specialized public health degree is far from complete, but it gives you a sense of the variety available within the field.
-Find an area that sparks your interest, and begin pursuing a public health with the goal of making the world healthier for all.
+This list of specialized public health degrees is far from complete, but it gives you a sense of the variety available within the field.
+Find an area that sparks your interest, and begin pursuing a public health career with the goal of making the world better for all.